MSegimon/MySQL-TicTacToe/README.md

 # MySQL-TicTacToe
 This is a multiplayer web-based tic-tac-toe that can be played on multiple browser instances.
 However, it uses a MySQL data based with php in order to connect the two players together.
+This was done simply because at the time I only had access to basic webhosting, so I was not able to run node.js sockets.
+It works by simply putting each player in one of two instances, waiting or playing, that way it can take into account and wait for the data base to update.